Giant's kettle

-Glacial pothole in Taylors Falls on the St. Croix River at Interstate State Park, Wisconsin, U.S.
+Glacial pothole in Taylors Falls on the St. Croix River at Interstate State Park, Minnesota, U.S.

 A giant's kettle, also known as either a giant's cauldron, moulin pothole, or glacial pothole, is a typically large and cylindrical pothole drilled in solid rock underlying a glacier either by water descending down a deep moulin or by gravel rotating in the bed of subglacial meltwater stream.
 The interiors of potholes tend to be smooth and regular, unlike a plunge pool.